QGX123/Web-Based-Electric-Calculator/README.md

-# This is an online calculator I made to calculator electric variables, such as power, voltage, current and resistance.
+# This is an online calculator I worked with a classmate.
+# This calculator can calculator electric variables, such as power, voltage, current and resistance.